 Instructions

-- Preheat oven to 350F.
-Layer a cookie sheet with parchment paper and set aside.
+- Layer a cookie sheet with parchment paper and set to the side.

-- Add the egg and vanilla to the butter and sugar mixture until mixed.
-Then stir in the pumpkin to the wet batter.
+- Add the egg and vanilla to the butter and sugar mixture, then stir until well mixed.

-- In a medium bowl mix together the flour, oatmeal, baking soda, cinnamon, nutmeg, and salt.
+- In a medium bowl add the flour, oatmeal, baking soda, cinnamon, nutmeg, and salt.
+Mix the dry ingredients together well until combined.

-- Stir the dry flour and oatmeal mixture into the wet pumpkin batter a little at a time just until a dough forms and all their is no visable flour.
+- Stir the dry flour and oatmeal mixture into the wet pumpkin batter a little at a time, mixing in between.
+Mix just until a dough forms and there is no visible flour.

-- Fold in the chocolate chips into the cookie dough.
+- Fold in the chocolate chips into the cookie dough and mix well.

-- Drop batter with a cookie scoop by the spoonful onto the cookie sheet covered in parchment paper.
+- Drop batter with a cookie scoop by the spoonful onto the prepared cookie sheet.

 Notes